safvan8/SpringCore-Banking-App/README.md

 ## Development Approach and Features

-The following are the main features and development approach used in this project:
+The following are the main features and development approach used in this project :

 - Designed the application to perform basic CRUD operations on the data, and enabled users to calculate and store simple interest for a deposit
 - Performed dependency injection to all layers using Constructor Dependency Injection in XML form